yogeshwaran2611/Image-colourization-using-GAN/README.md

 ## Dataset

 This project uses the CIFAR-10 dataset, which consists of 60,000 32x32 color images in 10 classes.
 The dataset is divided into 50,000 training images and 10,000 testing images.
+The Dataset is not uploaded manually instead directly loaded using keras.dataset library

 ## Running the Code